 (As an aside, these steps also work to improve the quality of your connection to the kart in Mario Kart Home Circuit)

 And that´s it, hopefully, you have been able to fix your problem.
-If you haven´t, let me know in the comments and we´ll see about doing a bit of troubleshooting.
 Another common problem with docked Nintendo Switch is overheating, if you have that issue too, check out our article on how to prevent it.